-We have a limited operating history, have incurred significant losses since our inception and we will incur losses in the future.
-We have only one product candidate in clinical trials and no product sales, which, together with our limited operating history, makes it difficult to assess our future viability.
+We have a limited operating history, have incurred significant losses since our inception and we will incur losses in the future, which makes it difficult to assess our future viability.

 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 To date, we have focused substantially all of our efforts on our research and development activities, including developing our lead product candidate, tenapanor, and developing our proprietary drug discovery and design platform.
 To date, we have not commercialized any products or generated any revenue from the sale of products.
 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We have only a limited operating history upon which to evaluate our business and prospects.
 We continue to incur significant research, development and other expenses related to our ongoing operations.
-Our net loss for the three months ended March 31, 2015 and 2014 was \$3.5 million and \$3.1 million, respectively.
-As of March 31, 2015, we had an accumulated deficit of \$75.4 million.
+As of September 30, 2015, we had an accumulated deficit of \$84.4 million.